About

 THRIVE – Strand 2 funding will provide local authorities with funding of between €2m and €7m to renovate, refurbish and adapt vacant and derelict heritage buildings in their town centres.
 Heritage buildings under the scheme are classified as structures that form part of the architectural heritage and/or Protected Structures or proposed Protected Structures.

-King’s Island Walled Town Framework
+King’s Island Walled Town Integrated Urban Strategy

 The goal is to balance brownfield regeneration, adaptive re-use of built heritage stock while addressing vacancy and dereliction, ensuring proper conservation of King’s Island’s archaeological remains.